RamnathKumar181/Research_Papers/You Only Look Once: Unified, Real-Time Object Detection.md

 # You Only Look Once: Unified, Real-Time Object Detection

-The paper's proposes a novel approach where the whole detection pipeline is a single network, it can be optimized end-to-end directly on detection performance.
+The paper proposes a novel approach where the whole detection pipeline is a single network, it can be optimized end-to-end directly on detection performance.

 ## Unified Detection